 Which states are using the Apple-Google contact tracing API?

 As of Aug.
-26, there are six U.S. states that have released a coronavirus contact tracing app based on the Apple-Google API.
+26, the date of first publication of this article, there were just six U.S. states that released a coronavirus contact tracing app based on the Apple-Google API.
+Many more have arrived since.

 Alabama was one of the first states to signal that it would release a contact tracing app based on the Apple-Google API.